ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

    :align: center
    :figclass: figborder

-Test quadrants, picture taken from (Humble and Farley, Continuous Delivery, 2011).
+Figure 1: Test quadrants, picture taken from (Humble and Farley, Continuous Delivery, 2011).

-The overarching goal of this version of the policy is **to establish a testing process that supports the teams.**

 The expected results of applying this policy are that effective technical practices are performed regularly by each team (eg. TDD,